 Note to scholars: I readily acknowledge that I have not provided a detailed list of specific sources.
 Where not noted directly within the text, sources can be requested, though, as you can understand, many sources are the culmination of the careful analysis of the thousands of previously unpublished photos and research material collected and presented on this site.
-See Bibliography for a variety of print sources that may or may not be beneficial.
+See Bibliography for an incomplete list of a variety of print sources that may or may not be beneficial.

 ETYMOLOGY, TERMINOLOGY and INTERPRETATION

 It immediately becomes clear that musical instrument reference material might be interpreted differently depending on what language the source material is in.
 It is therefore important to note that this thesis is being presented as an English-language American study.
 I'm sure we would see different conclusions from our German, Dutch, French, Italian, Spanish, and even British counterparts.
 So in researching the history of harp guitars and the various uses and combinations of the words "harp" and "guitar," we must also account for original terms first presented in other languages, and how best to accurately translate them.

 Thus, the first phase of our study must necessarily begin with the very words "harp" and guitar."
 Not too difficult: